Nickimani/Airbnb_Project/README.md

 The guests are a big part of the industry.
 In the airbnb listing sites, a user is limited to just choosing from the amenities and features given.
 They aren’t given a choice to write a description of what they want.
 Our company is looking to optimize user experience by having  a recommendation system with the possibility to choose features already present and/or write a description of what they want.
  ### Main Objectives
-1.)
-To do an analysis of South africa Airbnb data comparing superhosts and standard hosts.
+- To build a content-based recommendation system for Airbnbs in Cape Town and Western Cape areas in South Africa

-2.)
-To build a content-based recommendation system for Airbnbs in Cape Town and Western Cape areas in South Africa.
+- Build a classification model for Superhosts vs non-Superhosts

 ### Specific Objectives
 - To recommend the Airbnbs that are the best match what the user is looking for